NasraHussein3/geography_quiz/readme.md

 The project leverages JavaScript to dynamically display questions and answer choices.
 It uses JavaScript to manipulate the DOM and update the content as users progress through the quiz.

-###Quiz Progression
+### Quiz Progression

 Users can move to the next question once they've answered the current one.
 The JavaScript code manages the quiz progression and displays a "Finish" button when users reach the last question.

-###Quiz Results
+### Quiz Results

-Upon completing the quiz, the project provides users with a summary of their performance, showing the number of correct answers out of the total questions.
+Upon completing the quiz, the projgitect provides users with a summary of their performance, showing the number of correct answers out of the total questions.
 It also offers the option to restart the quiz.

 # How to Use